mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **BR-RSVP-020:** Signature data must be stored securely and associated with the reservation record.

 **BR-RSVP-021:** Store staff and Store admins can view customer signatures for verification purposes.

+### 5.5 Google Maps Integration Rules

+**BR-RSVP-022:** Reservations created from Google Maps must be tracked with source identifier.

+**BR-RSVP-023:** When Google Maps integration is enabled, reservation availability must be synced in real-time.

+**BR-RSVP-024:** Reservations modified in Google Maps must be reflected in the system within the configured sync interval.

+**BR-RSVP-025:** If Google Maps sync fails, the system must continue to accept reservations through other channels.

+**BR-RSVP-026:** Google Maps reservations must follow the same business rules as regular reservations (prepaid requirements, cancellation policy, etc.).

 ---